AlexRarus/front-micro-services/README.md

   };

   componentDidMount() {
-    subscribeOnMessage(this.getMessage); // subscription to incoming messages
+    subscribeOnMessages(this.getMessage); // subscription to incoming messages
   }

   onChange = (e) => {